 ConPeople and companies have to file tax returns every year.
-There are various types of tax preparation professionals, along with various levels of experience and appropriateness to an individual’s personal tax situation.
+There are various tax preparation professionals and multiple levels of experience and appropriateness to an individual’s tax situation.
 The Internal Revenue Service (IRS) requires registration for all paid tax preparers.
-Tax preparation professionals must obtain a Preparer Tax Identification Number (PTIN) and include it on all returns they sign.
-We sign our names to your tax return – therefore we are always very careful to submit an accurate and complete return for every taxpayer.
-In the pool of United States taxpayers, there is a yearly audit of 2% of the populations tax returns.
-We feel our tax preparation services are like audit insurance because we are very careful not to use ‘red flag’ triggers when preparing a tax return, and in the rare case your taxes do get audited, we have the expertise to prove correct numbers to satisfy the auditors.
+Tax preparation professionals must obtain a Preparer Tax Identification Number (PTIN) and include it on all sign returns.
+We sign our names to your tax return – therefore, we are always cautious about submitting an accurate and complete tax return for every taxpayer.
+In the pool of United States taxpayers, there is a yearly audit of 2% of the population’s tax returns.
+We feel our tax preparation services are like audit insurance because we are cautious not to use ‘red flag’ triggers when preparing a tax return, and in rare cases, your taxes do get audited.
+We have the expertise to prove correct numbers to satisfy the auditors.
 We make it as painless as possible for a fraction of the cost of a tax attorney.

 Before the preparer can begin preparing a return, the preparer must ask the appropriate questions to determine which tax form is required to prepare the client’s return.
-The tax preparer must discover the client’s annual income, exemptions, deductions and expenses.
+The tax preparer must discover the client’s annual income, exemptions, deductions, and expenses.
 It is also essential that the preparer determine whether the client owns a business.
 If the client hired the tax preparer to prepare last year’s taxes, the preparer might also examine the prior year’s tax forms and question any changes.

-To complete an income tax return, the tax preparer must collect and discuss the client’s current year financial information.
+To complete an income tax return, the tax preparer must collect and discuss the client’s current year’s financial information.
 This information will typically include income statements, such as Form W-2; expense documents, such as receipts; the names and Social Security numbers of all dependents; and any other forms that the client received.
 These forms will determine whether any supporting documents are required to complete the return.